 In addition, many socially responsible mutual funds take an active part in shareholder activism by attending shareholder meetings and exercising voting rights in investment management to further affect social and environmental change by encouraging companies to uphold even higher corporate citizenship standards.

 Some mutual funds that would fall under the “socially responsible” heading are primarily sustainable mutual funds that emphasize corporate environmental awareness, for instance, while others prioritize ethical labor practices or transparency in corporate governance.

 The minimum investment, expense ratio, and volatility of socially responsible mutual funds should also be considered as you decide where to invest, and it is crucial to decide what level of risk you are comfortable with before investing.

-To find out what socially responsible mutual funds to invest in, the Forum for Sustainable and Responsible Investment maintains a very helpful and up-to-date list of sustainable and socially responsible mutual funds and EFTs, which currently contain 180 different mutual funds.
+To find out what ESG funds to invest in, the Forum for Sustainable and Responsible Investment maintains a very helpful and up-to-date list of sustainable and socially responsible mutual funds and EFTs, which currently contain 180 different mutual funds.